Active Termite Control technician

 Do you work with builders directly?

 Yes.
 I install for owners and builders across Sydney.
-The key is getting me in at the right stage, before the slab pour, so book the install early in the build.
+The key is getting me in at the right stage for both parts of the job, collars before the pour and sheeting right after, so book the install early in the build.

 Pest Controller

 Call me on 0405 790 927.
-If you're building, get in early so the barrier goes in before the slab pour.
+If you're building, get in early so the collars and sheeting both go in at the right stage, before the slab edge is covered over.
 I install pre-construction termite barriers across all of Sydney.

 Need help?
 Call Nick